Download Brochure | Register | Short Courses | Speaker Biographies

 NEUTRALIZING ANTIBODY ASSAYS AND MANAGING DRUG INTERFERENCE

-11:15 Addressing Drug Interference in Neutralizing Antibody Assays
+11:15 Drug Interference and Other Challenges with the Development of Neutralizing Antibody Assays

 The presence of drug product in serum can reduce or block the detection of anti-drug product neutralizing antibodies (NAbs).
 Examples of the effect of drug interference on the detection of clinically relevant NAbs will be presented.
 In addition, the evaluation of new methods and approaches to remove NAb assay drug interference will be presented.